whoisdsmith/VAULTSIDIAN/Blog/errors-and-loops/types-of-programming-errors.md

 ...
 t = s.concat("a");
 ```

 The assignment statement fortgenerates an exception of typeNullPointerException.
 Such an error depends
 on the fact that, when the assignment statement is executed, the value ofsisnull.
 To check this error, we can
 use a debugger and observe the value of the variablesbefore executing the statement that generates the error.

-## 10.10 Handling errors during the execution of programs
+## 10.10 Handling Errors During the Execution of Programs

 During the execution of a program, various conditions can occur that cause an unexpected and abnormal
 termination of the program.

 Example:Consider the following program: